aws-amplify/amplify-js/docs/media/tutorials/building-web-apps/index.md

 ## Add Cloud Database

-The AWS Mobile CLI and Amplify library make it easy to perform create, read, update, and delete ("CRUD") actions against data stored in the cloud through simple API calls in your JavaScript app.
+The Amplify CLI and Amplify library make it easy to perform create, read, update, and delete ("CRUD") actions against data stored in the cloud through simple API calls in your JavaScript app.

 ### Set Up Your Backend